 8. Flamingo Land

-Undoubtedly one of the best attractions in Yorkshire, Flamingo Land gives you two for the price of one, because it’s not just a theme park, it’s a zoo too.
-You can take on Mumbo Jumbo’s 112° vertical drop, have a splashing time on the Lost River Ride and even Meet a Creature as the Chief Education Officer brings out a host of creepy crawlies, snakes or frogs for you to see up close.
+Undoubtedly one of the best attractions in Yorkshire, Flamingo Land gives you two days out for the price of one, because it’s not just a theme park, it’s also a fully-fledged zoo.
+You can take on Mumbo Jumbo’s death-defying 112° vertical drop, have a splashing time on the Lost River Ride and even Meet a Creature as the Chief Education Officer brings out a host of creepy crawlies, snakes and frogs for you to see up close.

 Flamingo Land, Malton, North Yorkshire, YO17 6XY.